 So what would you say are the top 3 skills that needed to be a successful entrepreneur?
 Why?

-Seeing the company grow (we’re 8 employees now with dedicated offices and labs), seeing the product development programme advance and of course be working towards delivering highly innovative therapies to patients.
+Seeing the company grow, seeing the product development programme advance and of course working towards delivering highly innovative therapies to patients.

 One of the key lessons learnt over the years that I would pass on to others is to always consider not only your position but also those of others in negotiating deals and doing business generally.